silverapp/silver/docs/billing-documents/invoices.md

 ---
 title: Invoices
+linktitle: Invoices
 description: Detailed explanations of what is an Invoice in Silver, how to create, delete and update one, as well as what does the process of paying an invoice involves.
-linktitle: Invoices
-categories: [silver]
 keywords: [silver]
 menu:
-  docs:
+  global:
     parent: "billing-documents"
-weight: 1
-draft: false
-aliases: []
-toc: true
-related: true
 ---

 For resource definition check out the [Resources](../resources.md) page.